A superb blend of tradition and modern culture

 Iceland has a long history, a rich culture and extremely resourceful and creative inhabitants.
 It will come as no surprise, therefore, that there are numerous museums in the country, focusing on a wide variety of themes.
 For visitors, this opens up whole new vistas of opportunity for finding out more about this unique island.

 There are museums dedicated to interpreting the very earliest history of the country, highlighting the extraordinary fact that the history of Iceland is known in its totality, from the original settlement in the ninth century to the present day.
 You can visit museums about the settlement period, the Saga period, about themes from the Middle Ages, about the 19th century when many people emigrated from Iceland to the New World in the wake of a devastating volcanic eruption, and about the last century and a half of Icelandic history.
+By following this link you can find offers of Iceland travel tours.

 The history of Iceland